Discover more from A Lawyer Writes

 I continue to stand ready to negotiate the terms of a section 30 order with you, as we did with the UK government in 2012, to respect the mandate given by the people of Scotland.

-However, it always seemed unlikely that the UK government would agree.
+It always seemed unlikely that the UK government would agree.
 For that reason, it was thought that the Scottish government would pass the legislation to hold a referendum anyway and dare the attorney general to challenge it in the UK Supreme Court.
 The attorney general, Suella Braverman QC, is the UK government’s senior law officer.

 However, Sturgeon has decided to speed up the process.
 Yesterday, she published a draft of her Scottish Independence Referendum Bill and announced that the lord advocate had agreed to make a reference to the Supreme Court.
 The lord advocate, Dorothy Bain QC, is the Scottish government’s senior law officer.